colomb8/rambo.nvim/README.md

 ## Roadmap

-- `:help` Vim documentation – provide Vim help file (:help rambo) for discoverability
+- `:help` Vim documentation – provide Vim help file (:help rambo) for discoverability.
+- In case of line wrap, Up/Down should follow virtual text (like gj and gk).
-- Plugin custom configuration – allow users to customize some key mappings and behavior via `setup({ ... })`
+- Plugin custom configuration – allow users to customize some key mappings and behavior via `setup({ ... })`.
 - Unicode support – extend compatibility beyond ASCII for smooth editing also in international contexts.
 - Simple multicursor support – implement basic but handy multicursor editing.